JuliaStats/Distances.jl/README.md

 |  WeightedHamming     |  `whamming(x, y, w)`       | `sum((x .!= y) .* w)`  |
 |  Bregman             |  `bregman(F, ∇, x, y; inner = LinearAlgebra.dot)` | `F(x) - F(y) - inner(∇(y), x - y)` |

 **Note:** The formulas above are using *Julia*'s functions.
 These formulas are mainly for conveying the math concepts in a concise way.
 The actual implementation may use a faster way.
-The arguments `x` and `y` are arrays of real numbers; `k` and `l` are arrays of distinct elements of any kind; a and b are arrays of Bools; and finally, `p` and `q` are arrays forming a discrete probability distribution and are therefore both expected to sum to one.
+The arguments `x` and `y` are iterable objects, typically arrays of real numbers; `w` is an iterator/array of parameters (like weights or periods); `k` and `l` are iterators/arrays of distinct elements of any kind; `a` and `b` are iterators/arrays of Bools; and finally, `p` and `q` are iterators/arrays forming a discrete probability distribution and are therefore both expected to sum to one.

 ### Precision for Euclidean and SqEuclidean